ColoredCow/laravel-audit/README.md

 ]);
 ```
 2. Use the `ColoredCow\LaravelAudit\Listeners\AuditActivities` listener to listen to the events to want to audit.
 Map it in the EventServiceProvider of your laravel application.

+## Audit Facade

+1. Use AuditFacade to make a audit directly from the applications.